logo

 4. Loose bowel movements: Hormonal changes and uterine contractions can stimulate the bowels, leading to diarrhoea or more frequent bowel movements.

-Don't forget that not all women experience all of these sign and symptoms of onset of labour!
+Don't forget that not all women experience these signs and symptoms!

 False Labour and Braxton Hicks Contractions

-As your due date approaches, you may start experiencing contractions that make you wonder if you're going into labour.
-However, not all contractions mean that your baby is on the way.
-False labour, often referred to as Braxton Hicks contractions, are a common occurrence during pregnancy.
-These sporadic uterine contractions serve as a way for your body to prepare for the real deal, but they don't signal the onset of true labour.
+As your due date approaches, you may experience contractions that make you wonder if you're going into labour.
+However, not all contractions signal the start of true labour.

 Characteristics of False Labour Contractions